 In this sense, men with SSA’s are not the same as men who have identified successfully with maleness at a very early age.
 Defensive detachment becomes a habit, and it is the main cause for the fact that the connection that a man can have with other men through homosexual romances and homosexual sex, sadly fades away again within hours or days.
-It has become a compulsive treadmill.

 3. Recognizing defensive detachment

 Do you realize that you are detaching?
 Usually not.
 Why is that?